 Let’s Try Local Thrift Shops!

-Thank goodness due to the influence of my sister, a very creative “thrifter” and my friend Betty Anne, I can proudly and shamelessly, go thrift shop shopping for clothes!
+Thank goodness due to the influence of my sister, a very creative “thrifter”, I can proudly and shamelessly, go thrift shop shopping for clothes!
 There are many wonderful “gently used” fashionable clothes at thrift shops.

 After visiting several thrift shops, I was able to put together a couple outfits for the trip I was very pleased with.
 Here is an example of one of those outfits (note I already had the shoes – they are are Dankso dress clogs with ankle straps I’ve had for many years and they surprisingly matched perfectly):